survivejs/react-book/manuscript/03_webpack_and_react.md

 T> Note that we're using the *jsx* extension here.
 It helps us to tell modules using JSX syntax apart from regular ones.
 It is not absolutely necessary, but it is a good convention to have.

-W> It is important to note that the ES6 based class approach **doesn't** support autobinding behavior.
-Apart from that you may find ES6 classes neater than `React.createClass`.
-See the end of this chapter for a comparison.

 ### Rendering Through *index.jsx*

 To make everything work, we'll need to adjust our `index.js` to render the component.
 Note that I've renamed it as `index.jsx` given we have JSX content there.
 First, the rendering logic creates a DOM element where it will render.
 Then it renders our application through React: